Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: Mitigating Harms from Open-Weight Models: the Role of Developers and Distributors

 \subsubsection{\textbf{Evaluations}}

 \textbf{Evaluating open-weight models for misuse potential, particularly under fine-tuning threats, is needed to meaningfully assess real-world misuse risks.} Evaluations (both internal and external) of frontier AI systems' capabilities are increasingly recognized as a key pillar of AI risk management frameworks.
 Safety evaluations of frontier systems are most commonly conducted using input-output access in which evaluators give models queries and analyze their responses.
 For closed weight models, input-output evaluations emulate the real-world misuse threats that models will be exposed to.
 However, for open-weight models, input-output evaluations do not fully account for the risks posed by simple downstream modifications \citep{casper2024black, che2025model, casper2025open}.
-While it is intuitive that evaluating the safety of open-weight models requires adversarial fine-tuning, there is limited precedent for open-weight models to be evaluated under harmful fine-tuning attacks.
-For example, while some of the developers we analyzed in \Cref{sec:video} report on evaluations for NSFW capabilities (see \Cref{tab:reporting}), zero mention evaluations under fine-tuning.
+It is intuitive that evaluating the safety of open-weight models requires adversarial fine-tuning, and some developers (e.g., \citealp{wallace2025estimating}) do so.
+However, there is limited precedent for open-weight models to be evaluated under harmful fine-tuning attacks.
+For example, while some of the developers we analyzed in Section~\ref{sec:video} report on evaluations for NSFW capabilities (see Table~\ref{tab:reporting}, zero mention evaluations under fine-tuning.